 In 2005, Lady Gaga was briefly signed by Def Jam Records, but was dropped just months later.
 Being dropped by the label propelled the singer to perform on her own in clubs and venues on New York City's Lower East Side.
 There, she collaborated with several rock bands, and began her experimentation with fashion.

-In 2007, at the age of 20, Gaga began work at Interscope Records as a songwriter for other artists on the label, including Britney Spears, New Kids on the Block, and The Pussycat Dolls.
+In 2007, at the age of 20, Gaga began work at Interscope Records as a songwriter for other artists on the label, including Britney Spears, New Kids on the Block and The Pussycat Dolls.
 R&B singer Akon discovered Gaga while she was performing a burlesque show that she created, called "Lady Gaga and the Starlight Revue."
 Impressed, Akon signed the performer to his label under the Interscope umbrella, Kon Live.
 Through 2007 and 2008, Gaga wrote and recorded her debut album, The Fame.
-The record was received positive reviews and popular success in the United States.
+The record received positive reviews and was successful in the United States.
 With the help of her own creative team, "Haus of Gaga," the performer also began to make a name for herself internationally.